paritytech/review-bot/README.md

 }
 ```
 ## Rule configuration file
 This is the file where all the available rules are written.

+**This file is only read from the main branch.** So if you modify the file the changes won’t happen until it is merged into the main branch.
+This is done to stop users from modifying the rules in their own PRs.

 It contains an object called `rules` which has an array of rules.
 Every rule has a same base structure:
 ```yaml
   - name: Rule name
     condition: